abrahamrhoffman/AnaxDb/README.md

 Created: '{pwd}/config.ini'
 ```

-Anax controls the database parameters through a config file: 'config.ini' By default, Anax will look in '{pwd}/config.ini' and,  if not present, generate the file for you.
+Anax controls the database parameters with 'config.ini'.
+By default, Anax will look in '{pwd}/config.ini' and, if not present, generate the file for you.
 You can override this behavior with `config_path="<some_path>"`.

 The database is set up!